Table of contents

 - Where you buy your Dragon: You can choose to buy from a breeder, retailer or re-homing centre.
 Before purchasing your Bearded Dragon you should ask your seller whether the Beardie has had any health issues that may cause him problems further down the line.
 If possible check reviews, forums and social media.

-Find out how much you can insure your beardie for!
+Find out how much you can insure your bearded dragon for!

 Alternatively you can call us on 0345 982 5505